ElJayRight/old-notes/02 - Hack The Box/Intro to Active directory/Cascade/Cascade Report.md

 ## Recommendations
 ***
-Do not reuse passwords for admin accounts.
+- Do not reuse passwords for admin accounts.
-Remove the cascadeLegacyPwd field from r.thompson and tempadmin from their AD objects Use a better vnc type as this one has a static password, so the encryption is useless.
+- Remove the cascadeLegacyPwd field from r.thompson and tempadmin from their AD objects
+- Use a better vnc type as this one has a static password, so the encryption is useless.
-Do not have hard coded credentials for an encryption algorithm (Audit.exe) Why does s.smith need to be able to view the database?
+- Do not have hard coded credentials for an encryption algorithm (Audit.exe)
+- Why does s.smith need to be able to view the database?
-Have a stronger password policy and have rotations every 30 days.
+- Have a stronger password policy and have rotations every 30 days.
-Disable winrm on all accounts that dont need it.
+- Disable winrm on all accounts that do not need it.

 ## Risk Rating
 ***